Wanggcong/SparseNeRF/README.md

 </tr>
 </div>

+>:baby_chick: Currently, I am actively maintaining this repo.
+I am trying to answer your issues as soon as possible.
+Please raise a issue if any questions.

 >:baby_chick: **Update**:
 - [20230906] :loudspeaker: **[Detailed explanation of SparseNeRF, slide, figure+pseudo algorithm table](https://docs.google.com/presentation/d/19d18NnuYyX4f8lD0Y9Df0AE4XWYLsblc/edit?usp=sharing&ouid=115205863499027963192&rtpof=true&sd=true)** A tutorial on how to implement SparseNeRF is released.
 - [20230822] Add a tutorial on how to **[integrate SparseNeRF into your own dataset](https://github.com/Wanggcong/SparseNeRF/blob/main/tutorial/tutorial.md)**.